 Sticky Waterfall (Bua Tong Waterfalls) in Chiang Mai

-The Bua Tong Waterfalls, or better known as the Sticky Waterfall in Chiang Mai, is a hidden nature wonder and a great insider tip for visiting North Thailand.
+The Bua Tong Waterfalls, or better known as the Sticky Waterfall, is a hidden nature wonder and a great insider tip for in Chiang Mai.
 This place is beautiful, and as a highlight you can climb the rushing Bua Tong Waterfalls up and down.
 The round, sticky rocks are almost white and offer an amazing contrast to the deep green jungle.
 So, pack your bathing suits and let’s go!
 This waterfall in Chiang Mai is really worth seeing and a tour to the Sticky Waterfall is a must do while exploring North of the country.

 The Bua Tong Sticky Waterfall

 The Bua Tong Sticky Waterfall, better known as the Sticky Waterfall, is a waterfall in Chiang Mai, in the Mae Taeng National Forest Reserve, which is a beautiful nature park that offers several exciting activities.
 In addition, during a tour to the famous Sticky Waterfall, you can also go on a beautiful jungle hike, have a picnic and visit the marvellous Nam Phu Chet Si Spring.

 At the entrance of this nature park you will find a restaurant, toilets and picnic areas.
 At the weekend, this destination is popular especially for locals.
 Nevertheless, the Bua Tong waterfalls are never overcrowded.
 On the contrary, on weekdays, especially in the morning, you often have this natural jewel all to yourself.
 A wonderful place to relax and enjoy the beautiful nature.

 Nam Phu Chet Si Spring